ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/README.md

 # 📘 Imperial College London PhD Thesis LaTeX Template

 This repository provides a **LaTeX template** designed for preparing and formatting a **PhD Thesis at Imperial College London**.
-The template ensures **full compliance with Imperial College’s official thesis formatting guidelines**, while offering a **clear, modern, and modular structure** that supports ease of use and long-term maintainability.
+The template ensures **full compliance with Imperial College's official thesis formatting guidelines**, while offering a **clear, modern, and modular structure** that supports ease of use and long-term maintainability.

 ![Imperial Thesis Template Preview](docs/assets/Cover.png)